Sovereign-Labs/sovereign-sdk/examples/demo-rollup/stf/README.md

 transactions signed by particular private keys.
 To fill the gap, there's a system called an `StfBlueprint`, which bridges between the two layers of abstraction.

-The reason the `StfBlueprint` is called a "template" is that it's generic.
+The reason the `StfBlueprint` is called a "blueprint" is that it's generic.
 It allows you, the developer, to pass in several parameters that specify its exact behavior.
 In order, these generics are:

 1. `Context`: a per-transaction struct containing the message's sender.
 This also provides specs for storage access, so we use different `Context`